+In exercising its discretion, the IRP Panel should bear in mind the Purposes of the IRP, set out in Bylaws, Article 4, Section 4.3(a), and in particular Purpose (vii), and should have regard to the following non-exhaustive considerations:

-document, hearing or other matter or event shall be translated into.
-A CLAIMANT not determined to have a need for translation services must submit all materials in English (with the exception of the request for translation services if the request includes CLAIMANT’s certification to the IRP PANEL that submitting the request in English would be unduly burdensome).
+the materiality of the particular document, hearing or other matter or event requested to be translated, including the need to ensure that all material portions of the record of the proceeding are available in English;

+the Claimant’s ability to fairly participate in the proceedings due to the level of understanding of spoken and written English, by an officer, director, principal (or equivalent) with responsibility for the Dispute, and, to the extent that the Claimant is represented in the proceedings by an attorney or other agent, that representative’s level of understanding of spoken and written English; and

+level of understanding in another official language of the United Nations (i.e., Arabic, Chinese, French, Russian, or Spanish).

+Where Claimant or its representative has a suitable level of understanding to permit fair participation in more than one language, of which one is a UN language, then translation services will be limited to that UN language where possible.

 Rationale - The ISP state that “In determining whether a CLAIMANT needs translation, the IRP PANEL shall consider the CLAIMANT’s proficiency in spoken and written English and, to the extent that the CLAIMANT is represented in the proceedings by an attorney or other agent, that representative’s proficiency in spoken and written English” which the IOT did not believe to be adequate instructions for the Panel to determine if a Claimant should be provided with translation services.
 As such the IOT created Section 8 which ensures that the Panel consider ICANN Bylaws, Article 4, Section 4.3(a) and in particular Purpose (vii) which states that “The IRP is intended to hear and resolve Disputes for the following purposes ("Purposes of the IRP"): (vii) Secure the accessible, transparent, efficient, consistent, coherent, and just resolution of Disputes.” as well as several additional considerations.